elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 <CloseAllAnswers />

-### What is a de-structuring assignment, and what are two data structures commonly use it in JavaScript?
+### What is destructuring assignment in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Destructuring assignment allows us to “unpack” arrays or objects into variables, which is sometimes more convenient.
-Destructuring also works great with complex functions with many parameters and default values.</div><br />
+  <div><strong>Interview Response:</strong> Destructuring assignment is a syntax in JavaScript that allows you to extract or unpack values from arrays or objects and assign them to variables in a concise way. </div><br />
   <div><strong>Technical Response:</strong> De-structuring assignment is a special syntax that allows us to “unpack” arrays or objects into many variables, which is sometimes more convenient.
 De-structuring also works great with complex functions with many parameters, default values, and more.
 We can use destructuring on both objects and arrays in JavaScript.
 It is a “destructuring assignment” because it “destructures” by copying items into variables.
 But the array itself is not modified.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />